Master of Cybersecurity (Law)

 Designed in collaboration with our industry partners, our Master of Cybersecurity (Law) is geared to keep pace with the information security demands of business, government, defence, law enforcement and law firms.

 Organisations are not only faced with increased security risks, but the need for cybersecurity legal specialists and an understanding of privacy and regulations is becoming increasingly important.

 The governance of the digital space calls for professionals with knowledge of legal and ethical contexts and technical expertise.
-You'll get a grounding in practical skills, and learn to apply them in policy formation, policing and international relations.
+You'll get a grounding in practical skills from our world-class law and regulatory experts and learn to apply them in policy formation, policing and international relations.